CalebBell/fluids/docs/developers.rst

 * Sometimes the only way to do something is by changing the code directly.
 Append "# numba: delete" at the end of a line in a function to delete the line.
 Add a new commented out line, and append "# numba: uncomment" to it.
 Then put the name of that function in the variable `to_change` in numba.py, and the changes will be made when using the Numba interface.
 * 1D arrays should be initialized like [0.0]*4, [my_thing]*my_count; and they put the function in the same `to_change` variable.
 This will transform them into the right type of array for Numba.
 * Numba uses efficient cbrts while CPython and PyPy do not; any case of x\*\*(1/3) will turn into a cbrt. x\*\*(2/3) will not, but can be done by hand.

+It is hoped many of these trade offs can be removed/resolved by future features added to Numba.

 Things to Keep In Mind While Coding
 -----------------------------------